aimclub/evoguess-ai/docs/source/user_manual/instance_modules/encoding.module.rst

 Encoding
 ========

-| This module defines the encoding of the problem ....
+| This module defines the encoding of the problem under study.

 .. code-block:: python